 Chargeback – A customer disputed transaction.
 In most scenarios, chargebacks occur when a customer calls their card-issuer to address concerns about purchases made on their account, and ask for a refund.
 It is then the merchants responsibility to prove the transaction was completed correctly, or risk losing that revenue.

 Contactless Payments — A payment method where customers utilize near-field communication (NFC) enabled devices to complete a transaction without ever inserting or swiping a card.
 These can be made both with physical cards, and devices such as smartphones or smartwatches.

-Personal Identification Number (PIN) - a unique numeric code that is associated with a credit or debit card that is used in the process of authenticating a purchase.
+Personal Identification Number (PIN) - The unique numeric code that is associated with a credit or debit card that is used in the process of authenticating a purchase.

 Terminal – Sometimes referred to as a payment terminal, this is the device that facilitates card-based payments through swipe, chip and PIN and contactless transactions.
 Moneris offers a variety of terminals, including countertop, wireless short range, wireless long range devices, self-serve and kiosks.

 Tokenization - The process of protecting a cardholder’s data by replacing it with a unique, sensitive data strand that has no value, known as a token.
 Tokens are randomly generated, and used within processing a payment.
 Learn more about tokenization here.

 Transaction - An action between a consumer and/or customer and a business that results in a financial activity, such as making a purchase or issuing a refund.